dreamcraft-io/blog/_posts/2023-08-09-best-mobile-app-principles.markdown

 Ensure your app offers a consistent and intuitive user experience across all platforms.

 ### Leverage the Latest in Technology
-Apple's [WWDC](https://developer.apple.com/wwdc19/) brings fresh technologies annually.
-Integrate what's relevant to your app, including features like dark mode, dynamic fonts, and accessibility.
+Apples [WWDC](https://developer.apple.com/wwdc19/) brings fresh technologies annually.
+Integrate whats relevant to your app, including features like dark mode, dynamic fonts, and accessibility.

 ### Prioritize First Impressions
 The App Store presentation of your app, including its [description, videos, and images](https://developer.apple.com/app-store/app-previews/), is crucial.
 They play a significant role in users' decision-making.